free downloadable dj sound effects

 Home: Hamburg, Germany

 Jakob Ludwig Felix Mendelssohn Bartholdy (1809 – 1847), born and known generally as Felix Mendelssohn, was a German composer and conductor of the early Romantic period.
 He was born to a notable Jewish family, being the grandson of the philosopher Moses Mendelssohn.
 His work includes symphonies, concertos, oratorios, piano and chamber music.
-After a long period of relative denigration due to changing musical tastes in the late 19th century, his creative originality is now being recognized and re-evaluated, and he is now among the most popular composers of the Romantic era.
+His creative originality is now being recognized and re-evaluated, and he is now among the most popular composers of the Romantic era.

 Jean-Joseph Mouret